martin19/snpserver/README.md

 ### Supported platforms

-As of now the following components are implemented:
+As of now the following localComponents are implemented:

 * keyboard sharing
 * mouse sharing